MobileTeleSystems/data-rentgen/docs/backend/server/configuration/debug.rst

 If versions do not match, a warning is shown:

 >>> client.ping()
-UserWarning: Arrakis client version '0.0.9' does not match backend version '1.0.0'.
+UserWarning: DataRentgen client version '0.0.9' does not match backend version '1.0.0'.
 Please upgrade.